The tree of happiness flowers and fruits most abundantly for the creative man

 Some personalities are arch enemies of each other.
 They are arrayed for battle and there can be no peaceful outcomes.

-There is every reason to believe, that should we have been born into a culture or people who we despise, than we would be what we despise.
+There is every reason to believe, that should we have been born into a culture or people whom we despise, then we would be what we despise.

 One stands a 100% better chance of succeeding, simply by making a start.